 Other build-out expenses include vendor costs.
 These costs, which can include signage, security, telephone, and computer cabling, and moving costs, typically account for five to ten percent of a tenant’s total budget.

 Commercial Building Construction: Determining Average Cost Per Square Foot

-The amount of retail build-out costs vary depending on whether the space is in a major metropolitan area, or an older building in a smaller town.
+Retail build-out costs vary depending on whether the space is in a major metropolitan area or an older building in a smaller town.

 For office buildings that include retail space, the 2019 edition of Chain Store Age’s annual survey of retail build-outs put the average cost at $56.53 per square foot.